-As part of its mission, the Missoula Current focuses its coverage on business and the environment, local and state government, Montana’s congressional delegation, and the region’s rapid growth and development.
-Our team members are deeply ingrained in the local community and have been for years, and together we look to provide readers with a full and accurate picture of what’s going on across Missoula and the Northern Rockies.
+The Missoula Current focuses on business and the environment, local and state government, Montana’s congressional delegation, and the region’s rapid growth and development.
+Our team is deeply ingrained in the local community and has been for years, and together it looks to provide readers with a full and accurate picture of life in Missoula and the Northern Rockies.

 To fund the Missoula Current and is related publications, including Montana Today and Missoula Business Weekly, we rely on the support of our advertising sponsors and donations from readers.
 If you’re interested in partnering with the Missoula Current, contact our Director of Development at email@example.com or 406-493-6296.

 Meet Our Team

 A Colorado native and non-fiction author, Martin moved to Montana in 1994 after serving in the Marine Corps, including the first Gulf War.
 A graduate of the University of Montana, he went to work in the newspaper industry in 1998 and logged 17 years with Lee Enterprises in Montana and Wyoming, including the Helena Independent Record, the Billings Gazette and the Missoulian.
 He founded the Missoula Current in December 2015 and spends his free time on his paddle board, hiking and dabbling as an artist.

 Lisa Vachio is a Missoula business owner who relocated from Oregon to Montana in 1995.
 She earned a bachelor’s degree in business in 1989 and has been self employed for more than 20 years.
 In addition to her business endeavors, Lisa is passionate about her involvement in the Missoula community and is active in several organizations, including the Missoula Businesswomen’s Network, Missoula Community Theater and Hellgate Lacrosse.
 Lisa enjoys spending her free time with friends and family, and partaking in Missoula’s recreation and cultural offerings.